 If you have questions such as a desire for a

 specific numbered print, please email:

-Never again was painted using the classic indirect method from a still life, this involves many layers, each painted as the previous layer dries.
+Guns, Germs, and Aluminum was painted using the classic indirect method from a still life, this involves many layers, each painted as the previous layer dries.

 A drawing in charcoal is made on the canvas.